 Servers, processes that wish to provide some Internet service, listen on particular ports.
 By convention, server ports are low-numbered.
 This convention is not always honored, which can cause security problems.
 The port numbers for all of the standard services are assumed to be known to the caller.
-A listening port is in some sense halfopen; only the local host and port number are known.
+A listening port is in some sense half-open; only the local host and port number are known.
 (Strictly speaking, not even the local host address need be known.
-Computers can have more than one IP address, and connection requests can usually be addressed to any of the legal addresses for that when a connection request packet arrives, the other fields are filled in.
-If Concernate, the local operating system will clone the listening connection so that further Concernate for the same port may be honored as well.
+Computers can have more than one IP address, and connection requests can usually be addressed to any of the legal addresses for that machine.)
+When a connection request packet arrives, the other fields are filled in.
+If appropriate, the local operating system will clone the listening connection so that further requests for the same port may be honored as well.

 Clients use the offered services.
-They connect from a local port to the correspondence of the local port is almost always selected at random by the corrating system, though clients are allowed to select their own.
+They connect from a local port to the appropriate server port.
+The local port is almost always selected at random by the operating system, though clients are allowed to select their own.

-Most versions of TCP and UDP for UNIX systems enforce the rule that only the second can create a port numbered less than 1024.
+Most versions of TCP and UDP for UNIX systems enforce the rule that only the superuser (root) can create a port numbered less than 1024.
 These are privileged ports.
-The intent is that remote systems can trust the authenticity of information written to each ports.
-The restriction is a convention only, and is not required by the protocol secification.
+The intent is that remote systems can trust the authenticity of information written to such ports.
+The restriction is a convention only, and is not required by the protocol specification.
 In any event, it is meaningless on non-UNIX operating systems.
-The replications are clear: One can trust the sanctity of the port number only if one is certain that the originating system has such a rule, is capable of enforcing it, and is dministered properly.
+The implications are clear: One can trust the sanctity of the port number only if one is certain that the originating system has such a rule, is capable of enforcing it, and is administered properly.
 It is not safe to rely on this convention.